de-centralized-systems/sssmp/docs/Specification.md

-We consider this as an advanced use case, and in contrast to, e.g., the [SLIP39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md) proposal, deliberately do not complicate this specification by introducing additionally a notation for groups to explicitly capture such use cases.
+We consider this as an advanced use case, and in contrast to, e.g., the [SLIP39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md) proposal, deliberately do not complicate this specification by introducing an additional notation for groups to explicitly capture such use cases.
 Yet, our specification transparently allows to re-share the shares for a given secret in a natural way:
 This is simply accomplished by feeding a share, which should be further split up, as secret into the secret sharing